 t4 Integer 0–(2 48 –1) The value of t4 (see Figure 6-17 (Fine timing measurement primitives and timestamps

-capture)) for the Fine Timing Measurement frame identified by the Follow Up Dialog Token, in units of picoseconds, or null if the Follow Up Dialog Token is 0.
+capture)) for the PPDU containing the Fine Timing Measurement frame identified by the Follow Up Dialog Token, in units of picoseconds, or null if the Follow Up Dialog Token is 0.

 P532L51

-t2 Integer 0–(2 48 –1) The value of t2 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the Fine Timing Measurement frame identified by the Dialog Token, in units of picoseconds, or null if the Dialog Token is 0.
+t2 Integer 0–(2 48 –1) The value of t2 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the PPDU containing the Fine Timing Measurement frame identified by the Dialog Token, in units of picoseconds, or null if the Dialog Token is 0.

 P532L51

-t3 Integer 0–(2 48 –1) The value of t3 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the Fine Timing Measurement frame identified by the Dialog Token, in units of picoseconds, or null if the Dialog Token is 0.
+t3 Integer 0–(2 48 –1) The value of t3 (see Figure 6-17 (Fine timing measurement primitives and timestamps capture)) for the PPDU containing the Fine Timing Measurement frame identified by the Dialog Token, in units of picoseconds, or null if the Dialog Token is 0.

 P748L33

-aSIFSTime Integer The nominal time (in microseconds) that the MAC and PHY require in order to receive the last symbol of a frame on the WM, process the frame, and respond with the first symbol on the WM of the earliest possible response frame.
+aSIFSTime Integer The nominal time (in microseconds) that the MAC and PHY require from reception of the end of a PPDU[+SigExt], on the WM, until the MAC and PHY have processed the PPDU and any frame(s) therein, and responded with the start on the WM of the PPDU containing the earliest possible response frame.
 See 10.3.7 (DCF timing relations).

 P749L10

-aRxPHYDelay Integer The nominal time (in microseconds) that the PHY uses to deliver the last bit of a received frame from end of the last symbol on the WM.
+aRxPHYDelay Integer The nominal time (in microseconds) that the PHY uses to deliver the last bit of a received PSDU to the MAC from the end of the PPDU[+SigExt] on the WM.

 P749L27